 - The credit line renews yearly and is easy to renew

-- You have a secured account portal access 24 x 7
+- You have secured portal access 24×7